Azure/azure-sdk-for-python/sdk/ai/azure-ai-projects/README.md

 * **Enumerate connections** in your Azure AI Studio project and get connection properties.
 For example, get the inference endpoint URL and credentials associated with your Azure OpenAI connection.
-* **Get an already-authenticated Inference client** for the default Azure OpenAI or AI Services connections in your Azure AI Studio project.
+* **Get an authenticated Inference client** to do chat completions, for the default Azure OpenAI or AI Services connections in your Azure AI Studio project.
 Supports the AzureOpenAI client from the `openai` package, or clients from the `azure-ai-inference` package.
 * **Develop Agents using the Azure AI Agent Service**, leveraging an extensive ecosystem of models, tools, and capabilities from OpenAI, Microsoft, and other LLM providers.
 The Azure AI Agent Service enables the building of Agents for a wide range of generative AI use cases.
 The package is currently in private preview.
-* **Run Evaluation tools** to assess the performance of generative AI applications using various evaluators and metrics.
+* **Run Evaluations** to assess the performance of generative AI applications using various evaluators and metrics.
 It includes built-in evaluators for quality, risk, and safety, and allows custom evaluators for specific needs.
 * **Enable OpenTelemetry tracing**.

 [Product documentation](https://aka.ms/azsdk/azure-ai-projects/product-doc)